 As mentioned previously, “The Passion of Saint Tibulus” was written and produced with the intention that it would be the first episode to air.
 This was certainly Arthur Mathews’s preference, but Graham Linehan felt that the episode’s direct discussion of the characters’ backstory was “too obvious” for a premiere.
 In the end, it was shuffled forwards to become the third episode, with “‘Good Luck, Father Ted’” taking its place – an introduction that simply lets the characters be themselves.
 Still, traces of the episode’s original introductory purpose can be detected.
 The opening shot quickly establishes the misery of this godforsaken place, and Dougal’s immortal “Looks like rain, Ted” would have been a strong opening line, both for the character and the show.
 In the first scene, Father Hernandez suggests that Ted has a “great life here on Craggy Island”, in what would have been the first time the setting was named; its irony quickly becomes apparent when Hernandez mentions Ted’s “good friends”, Father Dougal and Father Jack, and the camera cuts to illuminating close-ups of both priests.
 The line about the island’s west side breaking away in a storm is a suitably off-kilter introduction to the show’s surreal geography.
 Ted’s description of his last parish as the “big city”, followed by the reveal that he is referring to Wexford, is as sadly funny as any introduction to the character could hope to be.
 Later, Bishop Brennan even reveals to the audience the sins for which each priest was banished to the island: Ted stole a child’s Lourdes money to fund his own trip to Las Vegas, Dougal damaged the lives of many nuns in the “Blackrock incident”, and Jack performed a disastrous wedding in Athlone.
 (Many sitcoms open with an episode showing how the characters originally come together, but Linehan and Mathews opted to skim over the Father Ted origin story, which they believed would be funnier as a series of vague, bizarre-sounding fragments.
 In some ways, this is a pity – it’s easy to imagine an episode in which Ted meets Dougal, Jack and Mrs Doyle for the first time being enormously entertaining.)
 On a more mechanical level, Hernandez’s video player can be seen in the background in both “‘Good Luck, Father Ted’” and “Entertaining Father Stone”, suggesting that the broadcast order and narrative order are not necessarily the same.
 In the commentary, Linehan jokes that the video player travelled back in time.
 Perhaps it was a Class-One Relic all along.

 The scenes where the priests encounter the laypersons of the island complement the episode’s central messages from slightly different angles.
-Local couple John and Mary O’Leary have always been one of the show’s few concessions to satire: though trapped in a violent and loveless relationship by religious laws against divorce, they immediately adopt a mask of marital bliss in the presence of any priest.
-In this episode they serve an additional purpose, illustrating the absurdity of the Church’s focus on image and the imagined influence of media over the well-being of their own followers.
+Local couple John and Mary O’Leary have always been one of the show’s few concessions to satire: though trapped in a loveless, mutually abusive relationship by religious laws against divorce, they immediately adopt a mask of marital bliss in the presence of any priest.
+(We never see them truly happy, but one imagines they must have loved each other, once; there’s a faint trace of that “Fairytale of New York” bittersweetness below the surface.
+Linehan and Mathews thought of giving them children, but decided it would simply be too sad for the show’s tone; thus Craggy Island remained essentially childless.)
+In this episode, the O’Learys serve an additional purpose, illustrating the absurdity of the Church’s focus on image and the imagined influence of media over the well-being of their own followers.
 Ted’s conversations with the parishioners on their way to the cinema reveal that the quaint old locals are not quite so innocent as the Church would like to think.
 (Doubly so in the case of Mrs Glynn, since she seems to be leading a double life as the Funland fortune-teller.)

 Despite the episode’s generally sharp religious commentary, its most famous component by far is the pair of protest signs reading “Down with this sort of thing” and “Careful now”.
 Disconnected from the story’s point, if not its subject-matter, this is simply another instance where the show pokes gentle fun at the Church’s out-of-touch daftness.
 All the same, these slogans have achieved enormous popularity in Ireland and even abroad, and are now the two most recognisable lines in the show.
 This is eventually acknowledged in the text itself, with the slogans being the only lines audible in the flashback montage which concludes “Going to America”, the final episode.
 These lines have merged with the wider popular consciousness to the unique degree that it is possible to recite them without really invoking thoughts of the show itself.
 Even the railing to which Ted and Dougal cuff themselves in this scene has achieved mildly iconic status, with a shot of the two priests on the couch, still chained to the railing, being used for the show’s ad-break idents on Channel 4 in the early 2000s.

-The final scene opens by transfiguring the handcuffs, a clear symbol of illicit behaviour inherited from another one of Craggy Island’s old guard in Sergeant Thornton, smoothly into another tendril of the unholy inquisition.
-The last token of defiance is lost, and the priests become defendants in a sham trial.
-Bishop Brennan leers over the spinning globe like some mad god circumscribing the fates of his subjects, having appointed himself judge, jury and executioner; Urizen and Valeyard.
+The final scene opens by smoothly transfiguring the handcuffs, a clear symbol of illicit behaviour inherited from another one of Craggy Island’s old guard in Sergeant Thornton, into another tendril of the unholy inquisition.
+The last token of defiance is lost, and the priests are locked in place to become defendants in a sham trial.
+Bishop Brennan leers over the spinning globe like some mad god circumscribing the fates of his subjects, having appointed himself judge, jury, and executioner; Urizen and Valeyard.

 The resolution provides an interesting inversion of the television’s role in the show.
 Usually it provides a way into the story, a window through which outsiders can be drawn into Craggy Island, but with the climactic discovery of Brennan’s home video – his very own “blasphemous film” – the television becomes the priests’ salvation, showing them the means by which they can escape the bishop’s wrath.
 (That Hernandez’s video player becomes an instrumental plot device is another subtle instance of the episode’s unusually intricate plotting.)